Fathin-Ishrak-Romeo/PCGenixAI/README.md

   ✅ 3D interactive image on the homepage <br>
   ✅ Typing effect on the homepage

-❌ **Live Support**
-  - Live chat with PC building specialists

 ❌ **Wishlist**
-  - Add the items that the user wants to purchase in the future
+  ❌ Add the items that the user wants to purchase in the future

 ❌ **Order History**
-  - All order history with payment receipts under a specific account
+  ❌ All order history with payment receipts under a specific account

-❌ **Different User Login**
-  - Login as Admin
-  - Login as PC Building Specialist
-  - Login as customer